codingpeasant/blocace/docs/README.md

 ```
 By default, __Blocace__ creates a `data` directory within the working dir to store the blockchain and DB collections; the time interval to generate a block is 2 seconds; the max number of transactions (about documents) is 256; it listens on port 6899 for web API calls.

-## The following is a step-by-step breakdown of the Blocase Rest APIs
+## The following is a breakdown of Blocace REST APIs
-> You can also skip reading this document or now and run [example.js](https://github.com/codingpeasant/blocace/blob/master/client/example.js) leveraging [Blocase JS client](https://github.com/codingpeasant/blocace/blob/master/client/index.js) with Node directly to quickly get your hands dirty.
+> You can also skip reading this document for now and run [example.js](https://github.com/codingpeasant/blocace/blob/master/client/example.js) leveraging [Blocase JS client](https://github.com/codingpeasant/blocace/blob/master/client/index.js) directly to quickly get your hands dirty.

 ### Create account
 ```javascript